 One of the benefits of smoking meat is that it is both economical and practical.
+I even make my road trip snacks of Basic Smoked Beef Jerky.
 You can choose, cheap, cheap cuts of meat and because you are cooking low and slow, imparting your own unique flavors, inexpensive cuts are perfect and easily turned into an amazing meal.
 Smoking a large piece of meat offers you plenty leftovers for other meals and if you prefer, freeze what is left and use it when you don’t have time to get the smoker fired up.
 I have smoked several different types of meat at the same time, it just requires you to plan ahead and adjust the smoking times for the smaller pieces of meat.
 I have made Smoked Brisket, but at the same time, smoked whole chickens to make smoked chicken salad, or sandwiches.
 Smoked salmon to eat on my bagel or in an awesome smoked salmon cheese ball.
 I’ve done pork butts, for pulled pork sandwiches and quesadillas.
 Your options are limitless!

 - 1-2 cups Sesaoning rub of your choice I used a popular Bad Byron 's Butt Rub.

 - Trim cold brisket of extra fat.
 I typically trim the fat layer down to 1/4-1/2 inch thick, Remove any obvious silver skin.